-Markus A. Dahlem's focus on migraine research is nested within his wider interest in modeling both neurovascular coupling and pain.
+Markus A. Dahlem's focus on migraine and pain research is nested within his wider interest in digital health.

 Main research areas:

 - Modeling cortical energetics, water and ion homeostasis, and vascular regulation,

 - Modeling pain, migraine headache and chronic pain,